johnfelipe/vector-tiles/src/pages/reference/mapbox-terrain-v2.md

 #### Classes

 The __`class`__ field is for simple styling of the different levels of light and shadow.
-With low `polygon-opacity` or certain `polygon-comp-op` settings, you can style all 6 brightness levels with just 2 filters.
+With low `polygon-opacity` or certain `polygon-comp-op` settings, you can style all 6 brightness levels with 2 filters.

 | Value | Description |
 |---|---|